Uberi/University-Notes/GENE123/GENE123.md

 Also, if we have only dependent sources, or no sources at all, then there will be no current at all in the open circuit by itself.
 So the resulting Thevenin equivalent circuit will have no voltage source, only a resistor.

-Since we still need to find the Thevenin resistance, we introduce a test source across the terminals we are considering, often of 1 V or left as an unknown, in order to find $I_{SC}$, the current going through the voltage source.
+Since we still need to find the Thevenin resistance, we introduce a test source across the specified terminals, often of 1 V or left as an unknown, in order to find $I_{SC}$, the current going through the voltage source.
 We could also introduce a current source, often of 1 A or left as an unknown, in order to find $V_{OC}$, the voltage across the current source.

 ;wip: diagram

+When we use the test source, $R_{th}$ is the voltage of the test source over the current through the test source.

 # 9/6/14